 4.2.7.2 Mean radial velocity

-Mean radial velocity is also known as the mean Doppler velocity and represents the reflectivity weighted average velocity of targets within a given volume sample.
+Mean radial velocity is also known as the mean Doppler velocity, and represents the reflectivity weighted average velocity of targets within a given volume sample.
 Mean radial velocity refers to the spectral density first moment; radial velocity to the base data.
 It is usually determined from a large number of successive pulses and is calculated from the argument of the single lag complex variance.
 The complex covariance argument provides an estimate of the Doppler signal vector angular displacement from radar pulse to radar pulse.
 The Doppler vector angular velocity is equal to the displacement divided by the time interval between pulses.
 The Doppler spectrum reveals the reflectivity and radar weighting distribution of velocities within the radar volume.